The policies on sexual misconduct, workplace violence and harassment, and police records checks are particularly relevant to safety.

 - a national pool of consultants are available to work with the parties through the complaint process

 For more information on this policy, please contact the Ministry and Employment Policy Coordinator at 1-800-268-3781.

 If you are at risk and in need of immediate assistance to ensure your personal safety, call 911 for police services.

 If you are aware of behaviour that is inappropriate, but you are not in immediate danger, please contact Complaint Response for information about how to bring a complaint.

 If you wish to contact a consultant directly, a list of consultants who are trained and available to respond to you is available under Downloads, below.

 Workplace Discrimination, Harassment, and Violence Policy

-The Workplace Discrimination, Harassment, and Violence Prevention and Response Policy (under Downloads, below), has been revised and is effective as of August 2020.
-This policy applies to all communities of faith and congregations, and to the General Council and regional council offices as well as other church organizations that adopt this policy.
+The Workplace Discrimination, Harassment, and Violence Response Policy (under Downloads, below), has been extensively revised as of July 2022.
+This policy applies to all communities of faith and congregations, and to the General Council and regional council offices, as well as other church organizations that adopt this policy.
 Communities of faith may elect to use this policy or develop their own customized one provided their policy complies with their provincial or territorial legislation related to discrimination, harassment, and violence.
 For more information on this policy, contact your regional council office.